teivah/algodeck/README.md

 Michael A. Nielsen, "Augmenting Long-term Memory"

-This, using Anki is a great way to prepare an algorithm & data structure interview.
+Thus, using Anki is a great way to prepare an algorithm & data structure interview.

 If you want to **download the Anki deck containing the 213 cards**, please follow this link ($12.99):